aather/abyss/README.md

  - **interval-**         Sets metrics collection granularity
  - **iterations-**	 Sets number of benchmark iterations to perform

-You can run application and system agents running script below on the system or cloud instance being monitored

-$./startMonitoring
+Run the command on the host that you plan to monitor: $./startMonitoring

-This will start accumulating metrics in to graphite server.
+This will start abyss agents to collect metrics at 5 second interval and push them to graphite server on the network.
 Wait for **15-30** minutes to have sufficient metrics displayed on dashboard and then enter URL of graphite server.

 http://hostname-or-IPAddr-of-graphite-server:7410/

-To run network Benchmark set environment variables in **env.pl** file to set hostname of peer host running netserver and memcached servers.
-Istall and start netserver and memcached server with options below:
+To run network Benchmark set environment variables in **env.pl** file to set peer host running netserver, webserver or/and memcached servers.
+Install and start netserver, webserver (nginx, apache) and memcached server with options below:
+- peer = "peer IP address or hostname"
 - netserver: sudo netserver -p 7420
 - memcached: $sudo memcached -p 7425 -u nobody -c 32768 -o slab_reassign slab_automove -I 2m -m 59187 -d -l 0.0.0
-- peer =  "hostname-or-IPADDR-of-peer-running-netserver-memcached"

-Start benchmark agents:
+To start Network throughput benchmark, run:
 $./startNetBenchmark

 ## Abyss In Action